For Organic Farmers. By Organic Farmers.

-There are two types of Memberships.
+There are three types of Memberships.
 To SIGN UP, CLICK HERE.

 • Farm Membership: Certified organic farmers, or farmers in transition to organic, should select this membership.
 Farm Memberships will receive a periodical survey on issues and policy important to organic farmers, so we can be your voice in Washington, D.C.

 • Supporter Membership: Not a farmer, but want to support the organic farmers that make our planet a better place?
 You'll receive the same great benefits, including New Farm magazine, webinars and discounts to workshops and events!

 • International Membership: Located outside of the United states but still interested in Organic Farmers Association information?
 International members will receive New Farm magazine, webinars, and OFA communications.

 At Rodale Institute, we know organic farmers are at the core of successful organic movement.
 The goals of Organic Farmers Association include: